 The subject property is an existing commercial retail / outdoor storage use on a site that has previously been disturbed.
 The project area exhibits a low potential for finding cultural resources, and no cultural resource studies were recommended.
 The Historical Commission reviewed this proposal at its October 13, 2020 meeting, and determined that no further work was needed.
-(See signed resolution in Attachments.)

-No Further Work: The Historical Commission reviewed this proposal at its October 13, 2020 meeting and determined that no further work was needed.
+• No Further Work: The Historical Commission reviewed this proposal at its October 13, 2020 meeting and determined that no further work was needed.
 The County Archaeologist concurs.